sys-nyx/red-arch/README.md

 The maintainers of this repo are NOT responsible for any problems with your system or data loss that might occur from using anything contained within this repo to modify your local files.
 Please make copies of our data before you begin modifying it.

+## TODO
+- Create a unified script for building from zst files from push shift dumps
+- Create a more modular API for parsing data from a variety of sources
+- Incorporate a local, static site search such as [lunrjs](https://github.com/olivernn/lunr.js)
+- Create a web scraper with a more robust feature set

+## Contribute
+if you would like to contribute just let me know!

 ## Below is the readme from the original repository. [reddit-html-archiver](https://github.com/libertysoft3/reddit-html-archiver)
-Please note that it is ONLY included here for archival purposes and does not necessarily reflect the goals/intentions/usage of red-arch.
+Please note that it is ONLY included here for archival purposes and does not necessarily reflect the goals/intentions/usageopinons/etc of red-arch.

-python3
 ## reddit html archiver

 pulls reddit data from the [pushshift](https://github.com/pushshift/api) api and renders offline compatible html pages. uses the reddit markdown renderer.